christirichards/gravity-forms-to-zendesk-ticket/README.md

 Gravity Forms to Zendesk Ticket is a simple Wordpress functions.php filter to pass Gravity Forms fields to a Zendesk ticket, including attachments.
 It utilizes the [Zendesk v2 API](https://developer.zendesk.com/rest_api/docs/core/introduction), PHP, and cURL.

+This functions.php filter was created for theme developers that want to integrate in this functionality by default.
+If you're looking to integrate Zendesk functionality by add-on that is not dependent on a theme, please see the [Gravity Forms Zendesk Add-On](https://github.com/christirichards/gravity-forms-zendesk) (in development).

 ### Version
 1.0.0